 Chad Frymire of Dallas CASA was honored for his many years of service in the fight to end child sex trafficking.
 Frymire has served as program director for 13 years with Dallas CASA.
 He is also the president of the North Texas Coalition Against Human Tracking, serves on the Governor’s Office Children Sex Trafficking Multi-Disciplinary team, and serves on the board of three other nonprofit organizations.
 Frymire’s collaborative leadership is a shining example for the entire state of Texas.

-Special Agent John Kochan of Homeland Security Investigations was honored for his work on the frontlines to rescue trafficking victims and stop traffickers.
+Special Agent John Kochan was honored for his work on the frontlines to rescue trafficking victims and stop traffickers.
 Special Agent Kochan has been working in law enforcement since 1998 and conducts investigations in child sex trafficking with Homeland Security Investigations.
-We thank Special Agent Kochan for his deep passion and tireless efforts to keep children safe!
+CHILDREN AT RISK thanks Special Agent Kochan for his deep passion and tireless efforts to keep children safe!

-Bekah Charleston, a nationally respected anti-trafficking advocate and trafficking survivor served provided the keynote address.
+Bekah Charleston, a nationally respected advocate and human trafficking survivor, provided the keynote address.
 Charleston shared her personal story of survival after enduring a decade of abuse and exploitation.
 She built a career dedicated to the empowerment of survivors.
 In 2013, she launched Bekah Speaks Out to provide customized training and consultancy services to law enforcement, service providers, and community leaders.

 Bekah spoke on the great need for folks to not just listen to survivors but to act through donating their time and energy or advocating alongside organizations like children at risk and the many other organizations and survivors present today.